Bosko

-Bosko is an animated cartoon character created by animators Hugh Harman and Rudolf Ising.
+Bosko is an animated cartoon character created by animator Hugh Harman.
 Bosko was the first recurring character in Leon Schlesinger's cartoon series and was the star of 39 Looney Tunes shorts released by Warner Bros.
-He was voiced by Carman Maxwell, Bernard B. Brown, Johnny Murray, and Philip Hurlic during the 1920s and 1930s and once by Don Messick during the 1990s.
+Pictures; after Harman and Rudolf Ising left Warner Bros. with Bosko in 1933, he appeared in 9 Happy Harmonies shorts released by Metro-Goldwyn-Mayer as its only recurring character.
+He was voiced by C. G. Maxwell, Bernard B. Brown, Johnny Murray, Philip Hurlic, and Eugene Jackson during the 1920s and 1930s and once by Don Messick during the 1990s.
+The character and the Looney Tunes-era films are owned by Turner Entertainment Co. through separate acquisitions; the latter have mostly fallen into the public domain due to their copyrights not being renewed after rights disputes, though the renewed films were returned to Warner Bros.
+Pictures.